 Myrobalan (Prunus cerasifera)

-The Cherry Plum tree will occasionally also bear fruit, which is red or yellow and rather sharp, but good for the birds or for jam.
+The Myrobalan tree will occasionally also bear fruit, which is red or yellow and rather sharp, but good for the birds or for jam.

 Provenance certificates are available on request for Cherry Plum trees, which are from the Southwest of England.